DahianaMC/School_District_Analysis/README.md

 ## Analysis
 - How is the district summary affected?
     - The Distric Summary was made from the 39,170 students and displays the average of the data for the total of the students.
 The data from ninth-grade math and reading scores from Thomas High School that has changed was for 461 students.
+461 students is 1,18% of the total students (39,170).
 On the table below the percentages only are changing 1% on the %passing for math and reading and %overall passing columns.
     ![District Summary Table](https://github.com/DahianaMC/School_District_Analysis/blob/master/School_District_Analysis_Summary_Tables/District%20Summary%20Table.png)

 - How is the school summary affected?